Doctors Note Logo

 Could This Be Cystitis?

-If you're experiencing persistent burning and bladder pain despite treatment, it's worth checking whether your symptoms align with Cystitis using a free AI-powered symptom checker.
-Understanding your specific symptoms can help you have a more informed conversation with your doctor and get the right care faster.
+If you're experiencing persistent burning and bladder pain despite treatment, it may help to check your symptoms with a free AI-powered tool that can provide personalized insights based on your specific situation.
+Getting clarity on what might be causing your symptoms can help you have a more productive conversation with your doctor and ensure you're getting the right treatment.

 This does not replace medical care — but it can help you prepare for your appointment.